salatiel6/pokemon-scouting/README.md

   - Body: `{ "names": ["bulbasaur"] }`
   - Behavior: DB-first + cache-first.
 If the Pokemon already exists in DB and is fresh (not stale by `STALE_TTL_MINUTES`), PokeAPI is not called.
 Otherwise, it uses cache; on miss, fetches from PokeAPI and caches the raw payload.
   - Response: `{ "ok": [...], "not_found": [...], "errors": [{"name": ..., "error": ...}] }`
-  - Note: Deprecated alias still available temporarily: `POST /add-pokemon`.

 - GET /pokemon
-  - Optional query params:
+  - Optional query param:
-    - `name` for partial match (e.g., `?name=pika`).
     - `limit` (default: 200) to control number of results.
   - Returns an array of full details for each Pokemon.
-  - Note: `id` is a UUID v4 string.

 - GET /pokemon/id/<id>
-  - Returns full details for a single Pokemon by internal id (UUID v4).
+  - Returns full details for a single Pokemon by internal id.

 - GET /pokemon/name/<name>
   - Returns full details for a single Pokemon by canonical name (lowercase slug).